Bounty Hunters F-14s vs Al Mansur.

 The pair of Mk 82 dropped in two bomb runs by Callari and Sims struck the Al Mansur, then the lead F-14 exchanged its place with the other Tomcat.
 Baker and Mathienson dropped their bombs in a unique run and the two Mk 82 hit the hull above the waterline and the ship’s superstructure.

 The two Tomcats headed to the Constellation while the Al Mansur was on fire, but the F-14s crews knew that their bombs did not sink the vessel: since the bombs were armed with istantaneous fuses which they were ideal for the ground support but not for sinking a ship, the Mk 82s exploded before coming into contact with the yacht.

-However the damages caused by the Mk 82s were enough to make Al Mansur unusable: it was eventually decommissioned on Jun.
-12, 2003 and scrapped at Basra in early 2005.
+However the damage caused by the Mk 82s was enough to make Al Mansur unusable: it was eventually decommissioned on Jun.
+12, 2003, and scrapped at Basra in early 2005.